Someone recreated The Office’s Dunder Mifflin in explorable 3D and I love it

 The Office is one of two shows that we have on near-constant rotation in our house — at this point, our Netflix subscription is more of a subscription to The Office that happens to come with some other stuff.

 It won’t sound too weird, then, when I say that trying to mentally recreate the layout of Dunder Mifflin’s Scranton branch is something I’ve found myself doing more than once.
 You too?
 Good news!
-Now someone has done in it fully explorable, browser-friendly 3D.
+Now someone has done it in fully explorable, browser-friendly 3D.

 You can check it out here.
-Built as a demo of Archilogic’s web-based architecture viewing platform, it should work without downloads/plugins/etc.
+Built as a demo of Archilogic’s web-based architecture-viewing platform, it should work without downloads/plugins/etc.

-There’s a few easter eggs hidden in there for the fans — alas, Kevin’s chili stain is nowhere to be found.
-Be sure to tap the foot icon to actually wander around the office (using WASD/arrow keys) as opposed to the default birds eye view.
+There are a few Easter eggs hidden in there for the fans — alas, Kevin’s chili stain is nowhere to be found.
+Be sure to tap the foot icon to actually wander around the office (using WASD/arrow keys) as opposed to the default bird’s-eye view.

 (And yeah, diehards might argue that the model isn’t perfect — but, if we’re being honest, a perfect model isn’t really possible.
-Beyond walls getting pushed around for the sake of the shot, things shift around a bit from season to season, and this seems to be something of a mashup across multiple seasons; you’ll find Sabre boxes around the office, but Pam’s desk that comes in around that time is nowhere to be found)
+Beyond walls getting pushed around for the sake of the shot, things shift around a bit from season to season, and this seems to be something of a mashup across multiple seasons; you’ll find Sabre boxes around the office, but Pam’s desk that comes in around that time is nowhere to be found.)

 0